 Lead Scoring Case Study

-We have been contacted by a midsize insurance company working in property insurance.
-The company has a traditional workflow process when it gets its leads from multiple sources, including telemarketing, collaboration with partners, a website page, and others.
-Then, it reaches out to these leads by cold calling, and offers insurance policies to the leads.
+Our customer is a midsize insurance company working in property insurance.
+The company has a traditional workflow to process leads acquired from multiple sources, including telemarketing, partnerships, website, and others.
+Then, it follows up leads by cold calling, offering insurance policies.

-However, a large variety of leads is hard to handle and requires the exploitation of resources from our partner.
+However, a large variety of leads is hard to handle and requires the exploitation of our customer's resources.
 The insurer spends extra on hiring and training agents and their wages.
-So, the partner’s decision to contact Intelliarts was connected to their goal of optimizing resources and building an effective ML-based lead scoring system.
+So, the customer’s decision to contact Intelliarts was connected to their goal of optimizing resources and building an effective ML-based lead scoring system.

-Additionally, the insurance company approached us with the request to increase lead efficiency.
-The customer has noticed that not all leads that they contact are the same efficient.
-For instance, an agent could spend on a cold call three hours and sell only one policy.
+Additionally, the insurance company approached us with the request to increase lead scoring efficiency using machine learning.
+The customer has noticed that not all leads that they contact are of the same quality.
+For instance, an agent could spend on cold calls three hours and sell only one policy.
 And the other day, the same agent could sell two or three policies during a 30-minute call.

 ML-powered lead scoring solution

-Having consulted the customer, we have decided to build a predictive scoring model that could forecast the probability of how likely the lead would buy a policy.
-With this system in place, insurance agents could call leads with high scores first and leave those leads with low scores for later or skip them entirely in case of a lack of resources.
+Having consulted the customer, we decided to build a predictive scoring model in machine learning that could forecast the probability of how likely the lead would buy a policy.
+With this system in place, insurance agents could call leads with high scores first and leave those leads with low scores for later or skip them entirely in case of lacking resources.

 To build this solution, we started with a data collection process.
-The information we gathered with the help of the insurance company could be grouped as:
+The information we collected with the help of the insurance company could be grouped as:

 Source data: from where and how leads come to the insurer (partners, lead capture tools, company websites, and so on)